arnekaulfuss/Project-Cars-DS-LiveApp/README.md

     //'post /signup': 'UserController.signup',
 	`
 For this first release, all account have acces to admin panel.
-*On near future, admin acces will be granted with role rules.*
+*On near future, admin access will be granted with role rules.*

 - Lift the server again, and click to the arrow down on the top menu and click on admin.
 - Go to the admin panel -> Server -> and update tracks / group / car step by step.